Sofija Smetonienė: Užugiris

-In 1934, to celebrate Antanas Smetona’s 60th birthday, a committee, made up mostly of Tautininkai, collected money and as a gift bought Užugiris Estate for Antanas and Sofija.
-Including pasture, meadow and bog it extended to some 80 hectares (almost 200 acres), of which half was arable.
+In 1934, to celebrate Antanas Smetona’s 60th birthday, a committee, made up mostly of Tautininkai, collected money and, as a gift, bought Užugiris Estate for Antanas and Sofija.
+Including pasture, meadow, and bog, it extended to some 80 hectares (almost 200 acres), of which half was arable.

 Smetona had no time for farming, but after the house was completed in 1937, Sofija willingly took over the management.
 She spent about six months, from spring to late autumn, at Užugiris.
 One morning, when Smetona came to visit without warning, he discovered Sofija in farm clothes - she had been up all night tending to the birth of a litter of piglets.

 Charity Causes

 During the interwar period, Sofija was involved in charity causes; she was President of the baby-care society “Darželis”, she headed the Duchess Birutė Celebration Committee, was the treasurer for the construction of Vytautas Magnus Museum, was on the board of the committee to organize events for the 500th anniversary of Vytautas the Great’s death, was a patron for Kindergarten and Winter Help, and a funder of V. Kudirka School.

-She also fulfilled her duties as First Lady by participating in official events, opening important buildings and supporting women in sports.
+She also fulfilled her duties as First Lady by participating in official events, opening important buildings, and supporting women in sports.

-From Lithuania to the USA (1940-1941)
+From Lithuania to the United States (1940–1941)

 On June 15, 1940, Sofija fled Lithuania with her husband and family, ahead of the occupation by Soviet forces.

 Via Königsberg, the family was moved by the German authorities to a hunting lodge (Gästenheim Jägerhöhe) near the Święcajty (pl) (Schwenzait) lake in the Masurian Lake District.
 On August 17, Smetona received permission to relocate to Berlin.
 The family then went to Switzerland, Portugal, Brazil and finally to the United States, where they landed in New York on March 9 or 10, 1941.

-Life In the USA (1941-1968)
+Life in the United States (1941–1968)

-The family moved to Pittsburgh and Chicago and finally settled in Cleveland, Ohio in May 1942 with Sofija’s son Julius’ family at 11596 Ablewhite Avenue.
+The family moved to Pittsburgh and Chicago before finally settling in Cleveland, Ohio in May 1942 with Sofija’s son Julius’ family at 11596 Ablewhite Avenue.

-On January 9, 1944 a fire broke out in the home, killing Antanas Smetona.
+On January 9, 1944, a fire broke out in the home, killing Antanas Smetona.
 A couple of years later, Sofija wrote: “It was a terrible blow to us.
 I’m just starting to recover from that disaster.”